TinyWhale324/WIDS_5/README.md

 1.Python for Quantitative Analysis
-  Used NumPy for vectorized mathematical operations Used Matplotlib for financial visualizations Implemented calculations using matrix algebra instead of loops wherever possible.
+  Used NumPy for vectorized mathematical operations Used Matplotlib for financial visualizations

 2. Financial Data Handling
   Downloaded historical asset prices using yfinance